 While PyTorch's core components give you the foundational tools for building nearly any machine learning model, specialized tasks in domains like computer vision, audio processing, and natural language processing often benefit from dedicated utilities.
 PyTorch supports these areas through a collection of domain-specific libraries.
-These libraries, developed as part of the official PyTorch project, offer pre-packaged datasets, pre-trained model architectures, and common transformation functions, streamlining your development process.
-Let's take a brief look at three prominent libraries: torchvision
+These libraries, developed as part of the official PyTorch project, offer pre-packaged datasets, pre-trained model architectures, and common transformation functions, making your development process more efficient.
+Three prominent libraries are torchvision, torchaudio, and torchtext.

 An overview of PyTorch Core and its relationship with the domain-specific libraries: torchvision, torchaudio, and torchtext.